pwyq/blog/_includes/_about/en.md

 I'm **Yan-Qing Wu (Chinese: 吴彦庆)**, a carbon-based living creature currently live on the lovely Earth.
 More specifically, I'm now a sophomore in Computer Engineering at the University of Waterloo, Canada.

+#### About The Site
+[Site History][site_log]
+- About Site Name

+Well, `PWYQ` is the ID I used most frequently (for now) in online communities, `Space` is because I purely love outer space.
+`P` was the initial of my English name that I used for 10+ years, but I decided to stop using it since 2017 summer (Why?
+I will write a post to explain, hopefully).
+`WYQ` is the initial of my Chinese name in Chinese order (￣∇￣).
+- About Post Language

+You may notice that some posts are written in strange languages; relax, that's (mostly) simplified Chinese.
+When I write non-technical stuff, I use my mother tongue as it's the best way to convey my feelings.

+In addition, if you find any incorrect use of word/punctuation (or simply feel weird), it will be very kind of you to inform me (I'm still learning English~) ^_^

 #### Personal Interests
 - The applications of strong **AI** in **robotics** (also my research interest)
 - **Science!**